xcesco/ic_launcher_exporter/README.md

  - `drawable-xxhdpi/ic_launcher.png`
  - `drawable-xxxhdpi/ic_launcher.png`

 For Android Studio layout, you have to select <project folder>/res as root foder.
-If not present, script will generate folders.
+If not present, script will generate needed sub-folders.
 The generate files are:

  - `mipmap-ldpi/ic_launcher.png`
  - `mipmap-mdpi/ic_launcher.png`